Universities and Research Institutions

 Universities in Trondheim

-The University's main profile is science and technology, but it is at the same time a comprehensive university, offering degrees in humanities, social sciences, economics, medicine, health sciences, educational science, architecture, entrepreneurship, art disciplines and artistic activities.
+Norway's largest university, with 42 000 students and 9 000 employees.
+Science and technology is big, but it is at the same time a comprehensive university: humanities, social sciences, economics, medicine, health sciences, educational science, architecture, entrepreneurship, art disciplines and artistic activities

-As a Business School, BI offers a wide range of economic and business related courses – such as Business administration, International management, and Real estate, law, and economics.
+About 2 000 students.
+BI offers a wide range of economic and business related courses – such as Business administration, International management, and Real estate, law, and economics.

-Nord University is headquartered in Bodø, further north in Norway, but has campus in Stjørdal, one of the municipalities in Greater Trondheim Region.
+Focus on blue and green growth, innovation/entrepreneurship, welfare, health and education.
 Nord University Stjørdal hosts studies within traffic and transport, as well as part-time studies within health care and pharmacy.

 Research in Trondheim

 SINTEF is one of Europe's biggest research institutions, employing 2 000 people – the vast majority being researchers.
-SINTEF is an independent research organization, cooperating closely with both NTNU and the industry – justifying the label as a bridge between the University and the industry.
+SINTEF is an independent research organization, cooperating closely with both NTNU and the industry

-NINA – The Norwegian Institute of Nature Research
+• NINA – The Norwegian Institute of Nature Research

 The Norwegian Institute of Nature Research has its headquarters located in Trondheim, and plays an important role in taking care of our nature – and help reaching the UN sustainability goals.

 RISE is an independent, State-owned research institute, with a total of 2 800 employees.
-Offering expertise and over 100 testbeds and demonstration environments for future-proof technologies, products and services.
+Offering expertise and over 100 testbeds and demonstration environments for future-proof technologies, products and services